-ICANN strongly suggests that Fellows consult and comply with the views of the diplomatic and consular authorities of the country of their nationality in respect of travel conditions and safety of travellers applicable in the countries to be visited under this Fellowship.
-It is not ICANN's responsibility to inform or provide advice to applicants or Fellows about travel conditions or safety of travellers.
+ICANN strongly suggests that fellows consult and comply with the views of the diplomatic and consular authorities of the country of their nationality in respect of travel conditions and safety of travelers applicable in the countries to be visited under this fellowship.
+It is not ICANN's responsibility to inform or provide advice to applicants or fellows about travel conditions or safety of travelers.

 BE AWARE THAT SOME TRANSIT REGIONS MAY ALSO REQUIRE CERTAIN VACCINATIONS OR LAPSE TIME IN TRAVEL DUE TO YOUR REGION OF ORIGIN.